zuhoffff/Pastebin-django/readme.md

 - Unique URLs generation.
 - Implementation of multithreading (Todo).
 Design ideas:
-1. add new hash to db every time its used
-2. check for the amount of spare hashes every N time
+1. check for the amount of spare hashes every N time
-3. restore number of spare hashes everytime server is free of requests (if they arrive continuously, check handle cases when get_hash has no hash to return).
+1. restore number of spare hashes everytime server is free of requests (if they arrive continuously, check handle cases when get_hash has no hash to return).

+Alternative simplified design:
+1. instantly refill db with a new hash every time its used

 ## Redis:
 - Redis stores just the most popular pastes.